jowayn/Resale-HDB-Price-Predictor/README.md

 # Resale-HDB-Price-Predictor

-A tool based on the XGBoost Regressor to predict resale prices of HDB flats in Singapore
+A tool based on the XGBoost Regressor to predict resale prices of HDB flats in Singapore.
+Done as part of an assignment in the NUS module EE4802 Learning from Data.

 ## Usage